We’re always getting questions about things for couples to do in Las Vegas, and not just for Valentine’s Day.

 If you’re like us, you’ve waited until the last possible moment to make your plans, which means your procrastination has probably resulted in feelings of panic and dread as you search frantically for romantic things to do with that special someone who might toss a shoe at your head if you don’t get your act together.

 Have no fear!
-There’s a nearly infinite list of romantic things to do in downtown Las Vegas.
+There’s a nearly infinite list of romantic things for couples to do in Las Vegas.
 And exactly none of them will cost anywhere near $30,000.
 Here we go.